Ian-beff/Ian-beff/README.md

 ## Sobre mi

-- 🔭 I’m a student of the Sabadell Institute (https://agora.xtec.cat/ies-sabadell/)
+-🖥️  I’m a student of the Sabadell Institute (https://agora.xtec.cat/ies-sabadell/) and I am very interested in network and systems administration, but I also have knowledge of Python programming 🧑🏻‍💻.